CS2 Scams: How to protect yourself from all kinds of scams

 Therefore, you should only click on links where you are 100% sure that they are correct and secure.

-3. do not log in outside of Steam
+3. Do not log in outside of Steam

 4. unique and strong password